IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

 ### Overseas research

-More detailed analysis comes form overseas research.
+More detailed analysis comes from overseas research.

-> Men’s violence against intimate female partners is considered more serious than women’s violence against intimate male partners.
-As a result, many men fear that seeking help would label them as aggressor, especially if they defend themselves.
-This double standard view in society has resulted in many male victims not seeking the assistance of law enforcement as well.
+> Men’s violence against intimate female partners is considered more serious than women’s violence against intimate male partners. **As a result, many men fear that seeking help would label them as aggressor, especially if they defend themselves.
+This double standard view in society has resulted in many male victims not seeking the assistance of law enforcement as well**.[^11]

-> Male Victims of Intimate Partner Violence in the United States: An Examination of the Review of Literature through the Critical Theoretical Perspective[^11]

-> Analyses suggested that the help-seeking process of male PV victims is complex and heterogeneous and can often lead to further negative consequences due to various structural, cultural, social, and organizational factors.
+> Analyses suggested that the help-seeking process of male PV victims is complex and heterogeneous and **can often lead to further negative consequences due to various structural, cultural, social, and organizational factors**.
 The findings also highlight the potential societal issues that male victims perceived as contributing to male victimization and lack of available resources for them.
 The results are discussed in terms of its implications for agencies, service providers, and general societal attitudes that are relevant to raising awareness about this phenomenon[^12]

-> Machado, A., Hines, D., & Douglas, E. M. (2020).
-Male victims of female-perpetrated partner violence: A qualitative analysis of men’s experiences, the impact of violence, and perceptions of their worth.
-Psychology of Men & Masculinities, 21(4), 612–621. [https://doi.org/10.1037/men0000285](https://doi.org/10.1037/men0000285)

-> Empirical evidence from this mixed-method study suggests that male victims face many interpersonal and societal obstacles.
+> **Empirical evidence from this mixed-method study suggests that male victims face many interpersonal and societal obstacles**.
 Feeling uncomfortable when requesting assistance, men in IPA situations are affected by a masking factor that causes them to hide their situation and contributes to a misconception factor that causes people to treat men as the sole perpetrator.
-Although men are eligible, services may not be perceived as being available or helpful.
-The study yields important implications for social work practice, and the findings result in several recommendations for increased awareness about IPA, advocacy for gender-inclusive services, revision of laws and policies, increased research, and emphasis on funded and anonymous services.[^13]
+Although men are eligible, services may not be perceived as being available or helpful. **The study yields important implications for social work practice, and the findings result in several recommendations for increased awareness about IPA, advocacy for gender-inclusive services, revision of laws and policies, increased research, and emphasis on funded and anonymous services.**[^13]

 > Most participants who avoided seeking help did so due to their own lack of recognition of abuse and ability to assess their risk of harm, attempts to keep the family intact, masculine stereotypes, and excuses for their partner’s abuse.
-Some men who expressed an interest in seeking help were discouraged from it due to fear for their personal safety, a potential revictimization in the legal system, and the lack of support services available to men.
+Some men who expressed an interest in seeking help were discouraged from it due to **fear for their personal safety, a potential revictimization in the legal system, and the lack of support services available to men**.
 This research suggests that the individuals who are abused in relationships, service providers, and the public at large could benefit from professional training about gender inclusive approaches to intimate partner abuse.[^14]

 One particular issue is men often don’t recognise the abuse

-> Across several studies, men viewed women’s acts of aggression directed towards them as not violent, and women who admit to committing acts of aggression did not report using violence.
+> Across several studies, men viewed women’s acts of aggression directed towards them as not violent, and women who admit to committing acts of aggression did not report using violence.[^15]

-> Men’s Experience of Psychological Abuse: Conceptualization and Measurement Issues[^15]

 ## Exclusion of male victims in research

-Male victims voices and experiences must be captured by good research if the system is to work for them.
+Male victim's voices and experiences must be captured by good research if the system is to work for them.
 Unfortunately, men have been excluded from much research.
 For example, men have been excluded from specialised population surveys.

-> Specialised population-based surveys of violence against women have been identified as the gold-standard for obtaining the necessary data to guide national level responses to this critical problem … By design, these surveys also do not gather information on men’s experience of violence.
+> **Specialised population-based surveys of violence against women have been identified as the gold-standard** for obtaining the necessary data to guide national level responses to this critical problem … **By design, these surveys also do not gather information on men’s experience of violence**.[^2]

-> Methods for the 2019 New Zealand family violence study- a study on the association between violence exposure, health and well-being [https://www.tandfonline.com/doi/full/10.1080/1177083X.2020.1862252](https://www.tandfonline.com/doi/full/10.1080/1177083X.2020.1862252)

-> The report does not “deal with men’s and boy’s experiences as victim/survivors of sexual violence, and women as perpetrators. …there are gaps in knowledge about these issues…
+> The report does not “deal with men’s and boy’s experiences as victim/survivors of sexual violence, and women as perpetrators. …**there are gaps in knowledge about these issues**…

 > Lightning Does Strike Twice: preventing sexual revictimisation – Ministry of Women’s Affairs September 2012

-> One reason that male victims of severe IPV by women have been ignored in the typology is that they have rarely, if ever, been systematically studied
+> One reason that male victims of severe IPV by women have been ignored in the typology **is that they have rarely, if ever, been systematically studied**[^16]

-> Characteristics of Callers to the Domestic Abuse Helpline for Men[^16]

-> The scholarly neglect of this topic has limited our overall understanding of violence in intimate relationships,
+> **The scholarly neglect of this topic has limited our overall understanding of violence in intimate relationships**[^17]

-> Male Victims of Intimate Partner Violence in the United States: An Examination of the Review of Literature through the Critical Theoretical Perspective[^17]

 Instead of including male victims the research into family and sexual violence has focused on female victimisation.
 The result is methodology that works for capturing the scope of female victimisation but not for the scope of male victimisation.

-> Societal perceptions of IPV as a predominantly female issue have led to the development of research perspectives, frameworks, measures, and methodologies unable to capture the full scope of male victimization.
+> **Societal perceptions of IPV as a predominantly female issue have led to the development of research perspectives, frameworks, measures, and methodologies unable to capture the full scope of male victimization**.
 Research has also been hampered by a reluctance from men to identify as victims, and many do not relate to commonly used terminology of IPV, such as domestic violence.

 > Violence, Help-Seeking, and Reporting Behaviors: A Qualitative Study

 Overall, we do not have a good understanding of the experiences of male victims.

-> A review of the literature on men’s experience of IPV, particularly psychological abuse, suggests that there is not yet a thorough and well grounded conceptual understanding of this phenomenon.
+> A review of the literature on men’s experience of IPV, particularly psychological abuse, **suggests that there is not yet a thorough and well grounded conceptual understanding of this phenomenon**.[^18]

-> Men’s Experience of Psychological Abuse: Conceptualization and Measurement Issues[^18]

 There is blind spot in our understanding because we have a narrow range of evidence.

 > "Social pressure can cause evidence to pile up on one side of a debate or issue, while evidence on the other side is systematically screened out.
 A person who looks at the evidence as it is presented, then, will form a warped view of the matter, even if she rationally evaluates the evidence at hand.
 I will suggest that whenever there exists social pressure to conceal evidence on one side of a topic, we should suspect that a (possibly dangerous) blind spot is lurking somewhere, due to this mechanism.
 The catch, and it is a big catch, is that the blind spot will not be recognizable by people who simply look at the evidence as it is presented.
-They will be unaware that their view of the world is distorted.”
+They will be unaware that their view of the world is distorted.”[^19]

-> Why It's OK to Speak Your Mind - Hrishikesh Joshi[^19]

 ### Notable examples of male victims being excluded in research and academia